rishabhrao12/deep-learning/README.md

 # deep-learning
-This is a repository for a compete guide on neural networks, starting from the basics of backpropogation and then building models
+This is a repository for a compete guide on neural networks, starting from the basics of backpropogation and then building models.
+Follows the youtube playlist created by Andrej Karpathy.